At this final stage of

 grit is accumulated and later disposed of offsite.

-From Sludge from the primary and final clarifiers are stored in the blend
+From sludge from primary clarifiers and the activated sludge thickener are stored in the blend

 storage tank before being pumped to the Belt Filter Presses (BFP).
 At the BFP,